RTradeLtd/go-ipfs-plugin-i2p-gateway/README.md

 a real-life identity or organization, and can't be correlated with a real physical location, then it could be regarded as "pseudonymous."

+*Todo:* For right now the plugin exposes the HTTP and RPC API's only.
+It's possible to talk directly to the coreAPI now, and soon, it will do so.

 How it works
 ------------